 again, the watercarriers: The conjurers

 Please join Jupiter Performance Studio in welcoming the following associate artists to join us for our fall 2025 season, Sojourn to Ellum.
 See them make magic in again, the watercarriers, by Ebony Noelle Golden.
-JPS will be in Ashfield, MA in September and Utica, MS in November.
+JPS will be in Ashfield, MA in September, Durham, NC in October and Utica, MS in November.

 Hover over each image to learn more about JPS’ associate artists.